buddhi1/GH-CUDA/ReadMe.txt

     PROGRESS: fixed

 TO DO CODE
-1. Shared memory usage
+1. Shared memory usage - Done
-2. CMBR filter using GPU
+2. CMBR filter using GPU - Have 2 version only bool array and reduced block size
-3. Point-in-polygon test GPU
+3. Point-in-polygon test GPU - Not touched
-4. manage when size of PP or QQ >0 WORKING ON THIS
+4. manage when size of PP or QQ >0 not done
-5. Since we have neighbor map and exact locations of neighbor location in the array, we should be able to run intersection calculation using max(m,n) processors in mim(m,n) time by removing seperate section for Q info handling.
+5. Since we have neighbor map and exact locations of neighbor location in the array, we should be able to run intersection calculation using max(m,n) processors in mim(m,n) time by removing seperate section for Q info handling. - Done
-6. Parallelize later parts using OpenMP or pthread
+6. Parallelize later parts using OpenMP or pthread - We have time to work on this just to reduce overall time.
+But cannot talk about it in the paper
-7. Optimization: If prefix sum of the given id is 0, no need to run the kernel for that pid
+7. Optimization: If prefix sum of the given id is 0, no need to run the kernel for that pid - Done